Operation Karbala-4: Prelude

-The battle itself was planned and eventually executed by Ali Akbar Hashemi Rafsanjani.
+The battle itself was planned and eventually executed by Akbar Hashemi Rafsanjani.
 The operation would be launched under cover of darkness in order to gain a foothold along the Shatt-al-Arab waterway.
 Once across, the Iranian forces would go on the offensive and eventually move onto the port city of Basra.
 The attack would be launched towards the Umm ar-Rasas Island in the Shatt al Arab.
 It most likely was meant as a diversionary attack before the upcoming Operation Karbala-5 (although it may have been called that only after it failed).
 It would attack from Umm ar-Rasas island to other islands and roads to help create a broad encirclement of Basra.
 It may have been rushed ahead to intimidate the Islamic Summit Conference meeting in then Iraqi ally Kuwait.

 The Iraqis had constructed heavy static fortifications around the city.
 They built 5 defensive rings, supported by natural waterways such as the Shatt-al-Arab, and manmade ones, such as Fish Lake and the Jasim River, along with manmade earth barriers.
 Fish Lake was filled with mines, underwater barbed wire, electrodes and various sensors.
 In addition, behind each waterway and defensive line was radar-guided artillery, ground attack aircraft, and combat helicopters; all capable of firing poison gas in addition to conventional munitions.[12]
 Iran's strategy was to penetrate through these massive defensive lines, and encircle Basra, cutting off the city as well as the Al-Faw peninsula from the rest of Iraq.
 While being the largest and most sophisticated attack since 1984, it was actually a part of Iran's strategy of attrition, in order to strike an unsustainable blow against Iraq, as the Iranians had little hope of a decisive victory in the face of Iraq's massive rearmament.
 There were hopes that it could bring about Iraq's downfall through sheer depletion.
 [75] Iran's plan was for a diversionary attack near Basra (Karbala-4), the main offensive (Karbala-5), and another diversionary attack using Iranian armor in the north to have Iraqi heavy armor diverted away from Basra (Karbala-6).[12]
 For these battles, Iran had swelled their military ranks by recruiting many new Basij and Pasdaran volunteers.